 Selective Internal Radiation (SIR – Speres, Microspheres or Theraspheres) — Tiny beads covered with radioactive material, and are injected into your liver to target liver metastases.
 Learn more about Liver Metastases and SIR-Spheres.

 Intraoperative-Radiotherapy (IORT) — Another radiation option, given during surgery, for late-stage or recurrent cancer.

 Radiofrequency Ablation & Cryosurgery — Radiofrequency ablation (using high-intensity heat to destroy a tumor) or cryosurgery (the use of extreme cold to destroy a tumor) for patients whose tumors can’t be removed by surgery.

 Radio Surgery — Delivers a single high dose fraction of radiation, stereotactically directed to the liver.

 Clinical trials for colorectal cancer test new treatment options include drug therapy, surgery, radiation, and combination procedures.
 There are also clinical trials that test new ways to stop cancer from recurring or reduce treatment side effects.

 Learn more about clinical trials and see links to find clinical trials.

 Immunotherapy is a type of treatment that uses certain parts of a person’s immune system to fight diseases such as cancer.
 The goal of immunotherapy is to boost a patient’s immune reaction to the cancer cells, allowing them to fight the disease more effectively.
 Immunotherapy has only been shown to be effective in a small subset of colorectal cancer patients.
+Specifically, patients with certain biomarkers (microsatellite-instability or mismatch repair deficiency) have recently been approved for the treatment pembrolizumab.
 Watch our video to learn more about immunotherapy and colorectal cancer.